-When my daughter asked me about the best inflatable kayak out there, I had visions of her paddling a half blown up dinghy, full of water, on the lake as a child.
-But if you have read my fishing kayak guide, inflatable kayaks have come a long way since then and are perfect for storing, transporting and cost!
+When my daughter asked me about the best inflatable kayak out there, I had visions of her paddling a half-blown up the dinghy, full of water, on the lake as a child.
+But if you have read my fishing kayak guide, inflatable kayaks have come a long way since then and are perfect for storing, transporting, and cost!

 No more will you find thin plastic, ripping if a toe nail caught the plastic or if it was dragged across the rocks.
 These inflatable kayaks are built for durability.

 - 1 The Ultimate Guide to the Best Inflatable Kayak for Sale in 2021

 - 2 The Best Inflatable Kayak for us!

 - 3 The Best Inflatable Kayaks Comparison Chart

 - 4 The Best Inflatable Kayak Reviews for 2021

 The best reason to use an inflatable kayak is storage in my opinion.
 It can fit in the trunk of your car, it doesn’t take up any space in the garage ( compared to a traditional kayak ) and is super lightweight!
 With technological advancements since my daughter was a child, I was eager to find the best kayak for her paddles on the lake this summer!

 The second reason I started researching for her was that a top-rated inflatable kayak is much cheaper than a traditional kayak.

 I researched a bunch of inflatable kayaks ( and an inflatable canoe too ) and have summarized my findings below.
 I took factors as weight, size, features and price when making my assessment, as well as reading verified purchase reviews.